Photo Source: Milda Pupsyte

 Unfortunately, Lithuanian families have been facing a far higher percentage of divorce in the last couple of decades.
 They once had large families, but now they are having fewer children.

 Lithuanians have many dishes with sour cream.
 One of their favorites is saltibarsciai, a cold soup with sour cream and buttermilk as its base.
 Saltibarsciai includes sliced cucumber, green onions and hard boiled eggs.
 They also like mildly spiced roasted meats.

 In their spare time, Lithuanians enjoy basketball.
+Those who live in Spain are noted for their athletic abilities.
 They love saunas so much that they consider them a necessity.

 They are mainly cultural Roman Catholics.
 Many are secular, partly because of their communist past.

 Like people everywhere, the Lithuanians need to put Jesus Christ central in their lives so they can enjoy his perfect guidance and mercy.

 Pray that God will show the best ways to evangelize the Lithuanians.